Rmg92/freeCodeCamProjects/README.md

 # freeCodeCamphtml
-For the html projects i do for freeCodeCamp
+For the html projects I do for freeCodeCamp